dev-skill-builders/ckad-prateek/Notes.md

 ## K8s Architecture
 ### Nodes (Minions)
+ - Is the basic unit in Kubernetes, represents a set of containers that share common resources such as an IP address and persistent storage volume.
  - Is a machine _(physical or virtual)_ on which K8s is installed.
  - Nodes are mainly worker machines where conainers will be running.
  - Master node is the one which manages other nodes and **responsible for actual orchestration** of containers in worker nodes.